Tuanpluss02/Turtle-SVG/README.md

-# turtle-svg
-Python code to convert SVG to Turtle draw
+# Convert SVG to Turtle draw